Trump sets 5-year and lifetime lobbying ban for officials

 President Donald Trump acted Saturday to fulfill a key portion of his pledge to "drain the swamp" in Washington, banning administration officials from ever lobbying the U.S. on behalf of a foreign government and imposing a separate five-year ban on other lobbying.

-Administration officials described the bans as historic in scope.
-But it was not immediately clear how either one would be enforced.

-Trump has said individuals who want to aid him in his quest to "Make America Great Again" should focus on the jobs they will be doing to help the American people, and not thinking about the future income they could rake in by peddling their influence after serving in government.
+Trump has said individuals who want to aid him in his quest to "Make America Great Again" should focus on the jobs they will be doing to help the American people, not thinking ahead to the future income they could rake in by peddling their influence after serving in government.

-"Most of the people standing behind me will not be able to go to work," Trump joked, referring to an array of White House officials lined up behind him as he sat at his desk in the Oval Office.
+"Most of the people standing behind me will not be able to go to work," Trump joked, referring to an array of White House officials who lined up behind him as he sat at his Oval Office desk.
 The officials included Vice President Mike Pence, chief of staff Reince Priebus, senior strategist Steve Bannon and counselor Kellyanne Conway.
 "So you have one last chance to get out."

 Trump said he talked about the ban a lot during the campaign and "we're now putting it into effect."

-In a separate action Saturday, Trump took steps to begin restructuring the White House National Security Council.
-Aides said the changes would help the council better adapt to cyber, digital, terrorist and other modern-day threats.
-A third action gives the Joint Chiefs of Staff, the president's top military advisers, 30 days to prepare a plan to defeat the Islamic State group.
+In a pair of separate actions, Trump took steps to begin restructuring the White House National Security Council and the Homeland Security Council.
+He also gave Defense Secretary Jim Mattis and the Joint Chiefs of Staff, the president's top military advisers, 30 days to come up with a plan defeat the Islamic State group.
+Scores of people have been killed in terrorist acts that IS has carried out overseas or has inspired on U.S. soil.

+Under an executive order that Trump signed in the presence of the news media, every political appointee joining the executive branch on or after Jan.
+20 — the day Trump took office — must agree to the lobbying bans.
+That includes avoiding, for five years after leaving, lobbying the agency they worked for.

+Another provision sets a two-year period during which appointees must avoid working on issues involving former employers or clients.

+Trump said the order supersedes one that President Barack Obama signed on Jan.
+21, 2009, that banned anyone from lobbying the government for a period of two years after leaving.
+Trump said Obama's order was "full of loopholes."

+The president signed the order and a pair of presidential memoranda near the end of an intense day of telephone diplomacy during which he discussed a range of issues with the leaders of Japan, Germany, Russia, France and Australia.
+All are leaders Trump needs to build relationships with.

-Trump had released the plan for a lobbying ban a few weeks before the November election.
-It would ban all executive-branch officials from lobbying for five years after leaving their government jobs, and impose a lifetime ban on lobbying for a foreign government — one of several promised policies aimed at curbing the influence of lobbyists.
+Trump had released the plan for a lobbying ban a few weeks before the November election, one of several promised policies aimed at curbing corruption and the influence of lobbyists in Washington.
+Trump also made promises about transparency and ethics.

-Some have argued that the ban could make it difficult for Trump to fill thousands of jobs across the administration, saying some candidates may chafe at being asked to agree to the ban and turn down job offers as a result.
+Some have argued that the ban could make it difficult for Trump to fill thousands of jobs throughout the administration by causing some candidates to become squeamish about limiting their ability to make money after they leave government employment.

-The phrase "'drain the swamp'" became a staple of the final month of Trump's presidential campaign, with crowds chanting it as loudly as they had been shouting "build the wall" and "lock her up," references to the wall Trump wants built on the U.S.-Mexico border and his defeated opponent, Hillary Clinton, respectively.

-It remained part of Trump's postelection "thank you" tour of states he won, as audiences shouted along when he vowed to curtail corruption in Washington.
+Others say the prohibitions on lobbying are too insignificant to be effective.

 ---